WillGreen/fpgatools/README.md

 The palette is of the form `0xRRGGBB` (24-bit) or `0xRGB` (12-bit).
 Red is stored in the most-significant byte or nibble, then green, then blue.

-For example, for a 12-bit palette value the following Verilog is correct:
+You can use the concat operator to separate the components:

+    {red, green, blue} = palette;

+To separate a 12-bit palette one colour at a time:

     assign red = palette[11:8];
     assign green = palette[7:4];